×

 Coming in contact with people who wanted peace in the United States, where the vast majority of people had voiced their support of the atomic bombings, softened her hatred of the country.
 “We must make sure that no one, including these people, should ever experience the same suffering.”
 That idea led her to continue sharing the story of her A-bombing experience with students on school excursions until around 10 years ago.

 Mr. Morishita holds the title of honorary chairperson of the World Friendship Center, an organization that Ms. Reynolds and others founded after the pilgrimage.
-While reorganizing related materials, he once again recalled the significance of the pilgrimage in the present, a time marked by fears regarding the use of nuclear weapons amid the persistent flames of war.
-He said, “The current situation is becoming more severe than even during the Cold War period.
-That is exactly why we must use the memories of those days as momentum for steps toward peace.”
+Now, a time marked by fears regarding use of nuclear weapons amid the persistent flames of war, Mr. Morishita once again considers the significance of the pilgrimage while organizing related materials.
+He said, “The current situation is becoming more severe than during the Cold War period.
+That is exactly why we must use the memories of those days as momentum for a step toward peace.”

 (Originally published on July 18, 2024)